The Mooring (2021 film): Plot

-Julieta remembers the warnings from Gabriela, a woman who dated Daniel before her who claims he is not what he appears, and tries to contact her only to discover she suffered an incident.
-Fearing for her safety Julieta (along with Elena) visits Santera to break the mooring, but she warns them she can't undo it.
+Julieta remembers the warnings from Gabriela, a woman who dated Daniel before her who claims he is not what he appears, and tries to contact her only to discover she suffered an accident.
+Fearing for her safety Julieta (along with Elena) visits Santana to break the spell, but she warns them she cannot undo it.
 Elena suggests Julieta stay in the cabin of her family as a distraction.
-Even though Julieta accepts, both women are found by Daniel, who breaks in at night, forcing Julieta to knock him off, apparently killing him.
+Even though Julieta accepts, both women are found by Daniel, who breaks in at night, forcing Julieta to knock him down, apparently killing him.

-Julieta tells Elena police won't believe the circumstances of Daniel's demise, so they take his car and set it ablaze with him inside.
-Days later, Julieta tries to move on, but she hears and sees what appears to be Daniel's ghost now with burning scars, taunting and threatening her he will haunt her forever.
-At first, she thinks he might be a hallucination, but when she sees him killing one of his colleagues, Julieta confirms Daniel is somehow following even after death.
-News of the mysterious death spread between the rest of the workers, including Elena, then goes to Julieta's apartment to comfort her, who is now paranoid and nervous.
-Julieta tells Elena her current situation but, she doesn't believe her and tries to take her to a hospital, causing a violent and jealous Daniel to lift and toss her over the window, dying from the fall.
+Julieta tells Elena that the police won't believe the circumstances of Daniel's demise, they take his car and set it on fire with him inside.
+Days later, thinks she has got over it, but she hears and sees what appears to be Daniel's ghost, now with burning scars, taunting and threatening her that he will haunt her forever.
+At first she thinks he might be a hallucination, but when she sees him killing their boss, she believes Daniel is somehow following her, even after death.
+News of the mysterious death spreads between the rest of the workers, including Elena,who then goes to Julieta's apartment to comfort her, finding her paranoid and nervous.
+Julieta tells Elena her current situation, but she doesn't believe her and tries to take her to a hospital, causing a violent and jealous Daniel to lift and toss her out of the window, killing her.

-Alone and desperate, Julieta goes to Santana's store and begs for a solution for the mooring.
-Santana reveals she knows a deadly spell that can take her to the border of life and death, a place where Daniel will be waiting for her to drag her to be with him eternally.
-However, it will provide her with enough time for cutting the bond and break free if she successfully escapes before the fire of the ceremony extinguishes.
-Julieta performs the spell, taking her to a dimension where Daniel distracts her while trying to escape.
-Julieta cut off his wedding finger tied to Daniel's but she fails to break free before the ceremony's end, leaving her soul trapped with Daniel's forever.
+Alone and desperate, Julieta goes to Santana's store and begs for a solution.
+Santana reveals that she knows a deadly spell that would take her to the border of life and death, a place where Daniel will be waiting for her to drag her to be with him eternally.
+However, it will provide her with enough time to cut the bond and break free if she successfully escapes before the fire of the ceremony extinguishes.
+Julieta performs the spell, taking her to a dimension where Daniel tries to distract her while she is trying to escape.
+Julieta cuts off her wedding finger tied to Daniel's but she fails to break free before the ceremony's end, leaving her soul trapped with Daniel's forever.